 Kidneys anatomically require connection to an artery for blood supply, a vein for blood drainage and the bladder for urine outflow.
 In a transplant a healthy kidney is disconnected from its usual attachments and moved to a new location with those 3 requirements (artery, vein, bladder).
 This may be an auto-txp - somewhere else in your own body; or an allo-txp -from ...Read more

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

 - Talk to a doctor online

 - Can kidney stones affect your bowels?

-- Can drinking too much caffeine affect your kidneys?
+- Does coffee affect your kidneys?

-- Can a urinary tract infection affect your kidneys?
+- Does your gallbladder affect your kidneys?